adelcambre/rubyconf-2011/outline.md

 * Describe Units
 * Describe Ensemble

+## EyBot
+* HTTP Endpoints
+* Small Library
+* Ensemble doesn't talk to the bot, it's just one of the endpoints

 ## An aside about CI
 * CI is simple
 * Just a job runner, basically